saomyachaudhury/WESAD_Sensor_Data_Analysis/README.md

-# AI-Enabled Self-monitoring and Automated Alert System based on Sensor Data for Safety of Women
+<h1>AI-Enabled Self-monitoring and Automated Alert System based on Sensor Data for Safety of Women</h1>

 Women Safety has become a serious concern in today’s modern world.
 Women (especially young girls) experience various forms of physical, emotional, psychological, sexual & financial abuses.
 As per the WHO report, 1 in 3 women world-wide have been subjected to some form of physical/ sexual violence.
 Such violence outrages the modesty of the woman & is considered as serious criminal offense which is punishable in the court of law.